IvanBakhmutov/REW-EQ-CopyPaste-Assistant/README.md

 Strong suggestion, when you create profile for a DSP which doesn't fully support keyboard navigation and you are dealing with mouse moves and clicks and you would like to share your profile with others - leave the DSP app in its native resolution, don't make it maximized to a full screen (on different devices screen resolution may vary).
 Once you tested your own DSP profile please share it in the Discussion section of the repository so it will be added to the repo.

 If the PowerShell execution policy on your Windows machine is set to "Restricted," you can run the `.bat` file, which will execute the PowerShell process and run the script.
 Otherwise, you can run the `.ps1` file directly.
 The choice is yours.
+Remark - `.bat` files are not working over network UNC paths, it should be running locally.

 A demo video [<img src="Img/YouTube_Logo.png" alt="YouTube icon" height=12/> watch on YouTube](https://youtu.be/s-LkXFBM7A4)